AshiqNoor-S/DocAI/README.md

 ## License

-DocAI is open-source software licensed under the MIT license.
+DocAI is open-source software.

 ## Contact

-For any questions or feedback, please contact us at [email@example.com](mailto:email@example.com).
+For any questions or feedback, please contact us at docai@gmail.com.